 In a 2005 speech, Interpol President (a position on the Executive Committee) Jackie Selebi provided a prime example of Interpol at work:

-For more information on Interpol, police agencies and related topics, check out the links on the next page.
+For more information on Interpol, police agencies and related topics, check out the links below.